 The M.S. in Interdisciplinary Marine and Estuarine Science was developed with support from an NSF Research Trainee (NRT) grant.
 Learn more about the NRT RIPTIDES program, funding opportunities and how to apply.

-Spring 2018 course schedule for undergradate and graduate students.
+Fall 2018 course schedule for undergradate and graduate students.

 There are many opportunities to find scholarship and financial support.
 Check back often as opportunties and deadlines change by semester.